chStaiger/surf-metadata-registry/README.md

 Book collection  d24468e0-e708-41ba-ace4-cc11cecafc15  book-club  <no groups>
 ```

-To further onspect the metadata of the Sherlock Holmes files use the UUID in the command `md-list`:
+To further onspect the metadata of the Sherlock Holmes files use the UUID in the command `list`:

 ```
-surfmeta md-list 1fd0e173-8873-4619-ab38-bfda5a47a8cc
+surfmeta list 1fd0e173-8873-4619-ab38-bfda5a47a8cc

 Metadata for dataset: Sherlock Holmes (UUID: 1fd0e173-8873-4619-ab38-bfda5a47a8cc)